Key Performance Indicators

 Target #1: Issue at least 87 percent of initial Unemployment Insurance payments within 21 days.

-Percent of Initial Unemployment Insurance Payments Processed within 21 Days
+Initial Unemployment Insurance Payments Processed within 21 Days

 In 2018, the total number of people receiving an unemployment insurance payment for at least one week was 29,433.